bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 Hence, the cookie serves as temporary authentication for the web application.
 Anyone who seizes a cookie from someone else, may use the web application as this user - with possibly severe consequences.
 Here are some ways to hijack a session, and their countermeasures:

 * Sniff the cookie in an insecure network.
 A wireless LAN can be an example of such a network.
 In an unencrypted wireless LAN, it is especially easy to listen to the traffic of all connected clients.
 For the web application builder this means to _provide a secure connection over SSL_.
-In Rails 3.1 and later, this could be accomplished by always forcing SSL connection in your application config file:
+In Quails 3.1 and later, this could be accomplished by always forcing SSL connection in your application config file:

     ```ruby
     config.force_ssl = true